Michael Thalhammer

 TWS similar to classic pneumatic post: In 1819, the Scottish engineer William Murdoch carried out a series of experiments with compressed air and developed the first pneumatic communication system, which later became known as pneumatic post.

-All locomotives and cabins have curve-compatible articulated joints in their floor.
-When empty, the aluminium cabins weigh approx. 2000 kg and offer comfortable seating in rows of three.
+All locomotives and cabins have articulated joints in their floor that are suitable for curves.
+When empty, the aluminium cabins weigh approx. 2300 kg.

 The internal electrical supply is received by means of a contact brush from a flat conductor laid in the tube top.
 This contact brush is tightened on a spring pressure rod at the rear.

-Public stations are attached to the dynamic main line as a bypass.
-At the stopping point (usually above existing transport hubs), two passenger lifts transport passengers boarding and alighting to the track or ground level.
+Public stations are connected to the dynamic main line as a bypass.
+At the stopping point (usually via existing transport hubs), two passenger lifts transport passengers boarding and alighting to the track or ground level.

-The cabins in the parallel-separated station bypass tube are driven by hydraulic leverage.
-The energy for the initial thrust assistance in the station area comes ~ 70 % from the braking energy fed back from arriving units; they transfer this power to flywheel dynamos embedded in the floor.
+The cabins in the parallel-separated station bypass tube are approached by means of hydraulic leverage.
+Around 70 % of the energy for the initial push assistance in the station area comes from the braking energy fed back from arriving units; this power is transferred to flywheel dynamos embedded in the floor.

-The gross weight of a sliding unit is weighed at each passenger station (which is used as a goods loading point at night); the exact power required is transmitted to the e-board compressor.
-The exact starting torque is also calculated for insertion into the permanent flow of the main pipe.
+At each passenger station (which is also used at night to load goods), the permissible load of the sliding units is weighed and the power required is transmitted to the on-board compressor.
+The exact starting torque for the permanent flow of the main pipe is also calculated in advance.

-The pipe splits at junctions and begins with the forked channel rocker.
-The destination set by the cabin orients the switch beforehand, while the other pipe way lock closes automatically.
+The pipe splits at junctions; and begins with the channel rocker forked as a switch.
+The destination of the cabin orients the diverter beforehand, while the other pipe path lock closes automatically.
 A large air inlet sits on each of the pipes at the branch.
-These provide the current volume requirement of their route.
+These provide the current volume requirement of the section divided from here.

 A controlled zip fastener principle takes effect at feeders.
 Here, too much air is released to the outside.
-This is also where the reversing and weighing valves are located.
+There are also turning and waiting loops for the electric locomotive deployment concerted by the control centre.

 In curves, the load weight follows its unhindered momentum.
-The slide channels are wider there.
+The slideways are wider there.
 Thanks to the freedom of the centre of gravity, the curves can hardly be felt at any speed.
 Even goods capsules reach their destinations with an undisplaced load.
-The ideal is 5 - 15 measuring point units per hour.
+In the ideal volume, 5 - 15 units per hour pass the measuring point.

 =========